ltsp/ltsp/docs/ltsp.conf.5.md

 : Include another section in this section.

 **KEEP_SESSION_SERVICES=**_"at-spi-dbus-bus"_
-: Whitelist some session (user) services so that they're not deleted, even if they're listed in MASK_SESSION_SERVICES.
+: Whitelist some session (user) services so that they're not masked, even if they're listed in MASK_SESSION_SERVICES.
 Space separated list.

 **KEEP_SYSTEM_SERVICES=**_"apparmor ssh"_
-: Whitelist some system services so that they're not deleted, even if they're listed in MASK_SYSTEM_SERVICES.
+: Whitelist some system services so that they're not masked, even if they're listed in MASK_SYSTEM_SERVICES.
 Space separated list.

 **LOCAL_SWAP=**_0|1_